-- the table itself is recognized by its file extension vpt.
-That’s the three letters/characters after the dot in the filename, .vpt means Visual Pinball Table and is used for both VP and VPM tables.
-Add the vpt file to the Tables folder.
+- the table itself is recognized by its file extension .vpt (VP8 or VP9 tables) or .vpx (VPX tables).
+That’s the three letters/characters after the dot in the filename, the same extensions are used for both VP and VPM tables.
+Add the vpt or vpx file to the correct Tables folder (see recommendation above).

-- Fonts (mostly ttf, True Type Font) are added to the Windows fonts.
-Use the fonts installation procedure that's most appropriate for your Windows version.
+- Fonts (mostly ttf, True Type Font) are added to the Windows fonts folder.
+Use the fonts installation procedure that's appropriate for your Windows version.

-- music (.mp3 files) goes to the Music folder inside the VP folder.
-If this folder does not exist, create it.
+- music (.mp3 files) go to the Music folder inside the VP folder.

 - .nv files have to be copied to the NVRAM folder, by default it is inside the VPinMame folder.

-- .cfg files have to be copied into the cfg folder, by default it is inside the VPinMame folder.
+- .cfg files have to be copied to the cfg folder, by default it is inside the VPinMame folder.

-- screenshots (jpg or other graphics format) can be copied to the Snap folder inside the VP folder (or any place where you store your snapshots).
-We recommend to give the screenshot exactly the same name as the table (except the extension of course).
-Later, if you choose to use the VP-Man front end, it can then link each screenshot to the correct table automatically.
+- screenshots (jpg or other graphics format) may be copied to the Snap folder inside VinMAME folder, or any place where you want to store your screenshots.
+We recommend to give each screenshot exactly the same name as the corresponding table (except the extension of course).
+Later, if you decide to use e. g. the VP-Man front end, a link of each screenshot to the correct table will be created automatically.

 - Few tables come with further additional files.
 There may be a note explaining where these have to be stored.

 • ROM sets are zip files which contain one or more ROM files.
-ROM sets have to be kept as zip files and go into the roms folder, inside the folder where VPinMAME was installed.
+ROM sets have to be kept as zip files and go into the roms folder, inside the VPinMAME folder.
 Your roms folder should only contain zip files!

 • Each VPM table requires at least one specific ROM set, but there may be more that one ROM set per table available for download, e. g. different languages or ROM versions (that may even be selectable at table start) require different ROM sets.